 Can I leave and come back later to complete the course?

 Yes.
-If you leave and come back later, click on your name or the “Sign In” button in the upper right-hand corner within the NGWA University, log in with your email and password if needed, click on "My Activity" on the menu bar, and then click on the title of the course you've purchased.
+If you leave and come back later, click on your name or the “Sign In” button in the upper right-hand corner within the NGWA Learning Center, log in with your email and password if needed, click on “My Activity” on the menu bar, and then click on the title of the course you’ve purchased.

 I’ve purchased the course.
 Is there a time limit for me to complete it?

 No, once purchased you can take the course at your leisure.

 Will I receive a certificate for completing the course?

 Yes.
 When you complete a course and an exam with a passing score, you can immediately print a certificate using the scrolled paper icon on the right side of the course page marked “Print your Certificate.” ( Please note that not all courses may have exams.)
 You will also receive an email with a link to your certificate.

 How many times can I go through the course?

 You can go through the course as many times as you would like, and can start and stop the lesson at any time.
 You can also go back and review the content.
 However, you can only receive a certificate and credits one time.